noam87/noamswebsite/content/q/john_stuart_mill.md

 > authority, or adopts, like the generality of the world, the side to which he
 > feels most inclination.

-His next observation is essential:
+But his next observation is essential:

 > **Nor is it enough that he should hear the arguments of adversaries from his
 > own teachers, presented as they state them, and accompanied by what they